dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1569: Suggesting choice in sexual orientation perpetuates stigma.
+### T1569: Sexual orientation is not a choice; discrimination causes harm.

 |Support|
 |---|